phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==
+= 1.2.0 =
+* Fix wptexturize changing characters in secondary languages
+* Mini refactoring of the url_is_file() function
+* Refactor get_url_for_language() to not use the global  var
+* We no longer add the language path to links to actual files on the server

 = 1.1.9 =
 * Fix widget language switcher to take into account the new hreflang